kruksik-dev/Pyside6_Simply_Dynamic_Plot/readme.md

 `pip install -r requirements.txt`

 ## 🚀 About Me
-I'm not even a software developer ... but who is a nuclear physicist who doesn't like to code in python
+I'm not even a software developer ... but what is a nuclear physicist who doesn't like to code in python